 Putting all of these tools in the hands of your customer-facing teams greatly reduces the number of times engineering teams need to get involved with integration support.

 You can even embed a white-labeled customer integration experience within your product to enable customer self-service.
-Customers can use an integration app store, configure their own integrations, and stay on top of their own integrations using Prismatic’s logging and alerting.
+Customers can use an integration marketplace, configure their own integrations, and stay on top of their own integrations using Prismatic’s logging and alerting.
 All of this makes your integrations feel like a seamless, first-class part of your product.

 Enabling customer self-service in this way reduces the integration workload not just for your engineering team but for your organization as a whole.

 Prismatic also reduces engineering workload by eliminating the need to spend time on integration infrastructure.

 Traditionally, engineering teams are responsible for standing up and maintaining infrastructure to run their customers’ integrations.
 That can be extremely time-consuming.

 With Prismatic, your integrations run in our purpose-built environment.
 It was built using modern technologies and architecture and designed to handle all the scalability, security, and performance concerns that come with integrations.
 That saves you the effort of standing that all up yourself, and prevents many of the types of issues that cause problems in production.